omaralisabbah/mastercpp/README.md

 - **Months 3–4**: Intermediate Skills
 - **Months 5–6**: Advanced Mastery
 - **Beyond 6 months**: Expert Projects + Open Source Contributions

----

-Would you like me to expand this into a **weekly study schedule with exercises and milestones**, or keep it as a flexible roadmap you can adapt?